-The PhD requires a total of 16 courses that should be taken within the first eight quarters (2 academic years) in the program.
-These courses are grouped into four categories as follows:
+The PhD requires a total of 16 courses that should be taken by the 12th quarter of the program, of which 13 courses must be taken within the first eight quarters.
+Please note, and take into account in your planning, that few, if any, EARTH courses are taught in summer quarter.
+These courses are as follows: